wbmattis2/typefic/README.md

 chapterEndingChoices is another nested object.
 Keys are strings to be displayed as options for the user to select.
 Corresponding values should be functions changing the game's state to start a new chapter.

-Browserify was used to bundle the web ui script.
+Browserify was used to bundle the web ui script into bundle.js (included index.html).
 Special thanks to Advanced Web Machinery for showing me how to do this: [https://advancedweb.hu/getting-started-with-browserify/]